RyanHowe083/JohnDeereTechnicalAssessment/README.md

 <!-- ABOUT THE PROJECT -->

-This project is for the technical showcase at Lean Techniques.
-The main idea is to display a specified photo album information from "https://jsonplaceholder.typicode.com/photos"
+This project is for the technical showcase at John Deere.
+It will display the top 50 found words from "https://www.gutenberg.org/files/2701/2701-0.txt"

 <p align="right">(<a href="#top">back to top</a>)</p>